Branding and earmarking livestock

 Livestock owners are responsible for registering brands and earmarks, and obtaining the branding iron and earmarking pliers.
 Owners must ensure that branding irons are made to the exact shape shown on the certificate of registration, and that only approved paints or pastes are used (in the case of pigs, sheep and goats).

-Brands and earmarks are registered to an individual or entity, not a property.
+Brands and earmarks are registered to an entity, not a property.
 Earmarks are registered for use only within a particular district and registration is not automatically transferred with a change of property ownership.

 Only authorised people can possess and use registered brands and earmarks.
 Check with Biosecurity Queensland to ensure the brands and earmarks are registered in the correct name.